 is a building and interior design studio that works with cultural institutions, forward-thinking companies, and creative individuals to tell their stories through design.
-We work between scales and disciplines, designing environments, objects and experiences that convey a sense of elegance, care and levity.
+We work across scales and disciplines, designing environments, objects and experiences that convey a sense of care and mood.

 Bard College Berlin Residences 2021